testing-library/eslint-plugin-testing-library/docs/rules/no-debug.md

 screen.debug();
 ```

-If you want to allow the use of some debugging functions, you can configure what names this rule checks for with the `utilNames` option:
+If you want to allow the use of some debugging functions, you can configure what names this rule checks for with the `utilsToCheckFor` option:

 ```
-   "testing-library/no-debug": ["error", {"utilNames": ["debug"}],
+   "testing-library/no-debug": ["error", { "utilsToCheckFor": { "debug": false } },
 ```

 ## Further Reading